 Quality of life is a measure of comfort, health, and happiness by a person or a group of people.
-In regions where there is good quality of life, inhabitants overall have good health, access to quality education, safety, and freedom.
+Quality of life observes everything such as physical health, family, education, employment, wealth, freedom, environment, and safety.

-Based on CNBC’s report, these are the top 10 states with the best quality of life:
+Based on this study, the ten states with the highest quality of life are: